Learn more about Statical Prism

 Which versions of NAV are supported?

-Statical Prism supports NAV versions from NAV 5 SP1 to NAV 2015.
+Statical Prism supports NAV versions from NAV 5 SP1 to NAV 2018 and Business Central.
 Maybe earlier versions of NAV are supported, too, but we have not tested.

 From the original statical prism webpage